-Augmented reality (AR) [13] is an emerging new area for mobile cyber-physical applications and supporting Internet services.
-The ability to combine virtual information with real world images was historically restricted to expensive instrumentation, such as heads up displays for flight avionics or luxury automobiles.
+Augmented reality (AR) is an emerging new area for mobile cyber-physical systems and supporting Internet services [12].
+Previously, the ability to combine virtual information with real world images was restricted to expensive instrumentation, such as heads up displays for flight avionics or luxury automobiles.
 Recent advances in the area of augmented reality allow the creation of portable versions of these interfaces using smartphones.